Choosing a Pet Door: Common Concerns & Solutions

 Economy style pet doors will never be as durable or as insulating as the more expensive ones, but here are some options that meet somewhere in the middle:

 - The Ideal Aluminum Premium Draft Stopper is a good option if you want something that insulates well and seals tightly.
-The flap is made from three rigid panels jointed together by rubber, so that it is both rigid and flexible.
+The flap is made from three rigid panels jointed together by rubber so that it is both rigid and flexible.
 While still vulnerable to heavy winds, it will remain sealed through most of your weather!
-The rubber joints tends to wear out over time which requires replacing the flap.
-The Draft Stopper has an aluminum frame which is far more durable than plastic!
+The rubber joints tend to wear out over time which requires replacing the flap.
+The Draft Stopper has an aluminum frame that is far more durable than plastic!
 There is also a plastic framed version, the Ultra Flex.

 - The Ideal Ruff Weather has two vinyl flaps with fuzzy weather stripping along the sides to help insulate.
-The magnets are at the bottom of the flap only, so you will still experience gapping along the sides when there is heavy wind or as the flaps warp over time.
+The magnets are at the bottom of the flap only, so you will still experience gaps along the sides when there is heavy wind or as the flaps warp over time.
 Since there are two flaps you will have better insulation than with other pet doors that only have one!
-The Ruff weather has a plastic frame.
+The Ruff weather has a plastic frame and very easy do-it-yourself potential!

 - The PetSafe Extreme Weather actually has three flaps, the middle flap serving to provide greater insulation.
 Both interior and exterior flaps have magnets at the bottom to keep them closed, and no additional weather stripping on the sides.
 The frame and screws that are provided are made from plastic.